prinx/rejoice-docs/current/first-application.md

 In the message method, return the string `"Kindly enter your name"`.

 Here the `actions` method is slightly different but actually it is the same as the one in the welcome menu.
-It is just using a in-built helper method to return a predefined action bag.
+It is just using the in-built `withBack` helper method to return a predefined action bag.

 The `withBack` helper method automatically adds a *go-back* action to the action bag so the user will be able to go back.
-We can still add your own actions to the `actions` variable.
+You can still add your own actions to the `actions` variable.

 On this menu we are not defining any custom action.
 This is because on this menu, we are not expecting any *exact* response from the user, as it was with the welcome menu.
 Here all we know is we want to get the name of the user.
 The user can input any name they want unlike on the welcome menu where the user must send exactly `1` so that we understand they want to register.

-So, the go-back action being the only action on this menu, we can replace the actions method by:
+The *go-back* action being the only action on this menu, we can replace the actions method by:

 ```php
 public function actions()